 About Us

-The Durham & Northumberland Archery Association has supported archery across our counties for more than 75 years through governance, competition, coaching and community.
+Durham & Northumberland Archery Association has supported archery across our two counties for more than 75 years through governance, competition, coaching and community.

 Who We Are

-The Durham & Northumberland Archery Association (DNAA) is a county association of the Grand National Archery Society (Archery GB) and one of the five county associations within the Northern Counties Archery Society (NCAS).
+Durham & Northumberland Archery Association (DNAA) is a county association of the Grand National Archery Society, now known as Archery GB, and one of the five county associations within the Northern Counties Archery Society (NCAS).

-Our website has served archers across Durham and Northumberland since around 2000, providing a central source of county news, competition information, records, governance documents and other important updates relevant to local archery.
+The DNAA website has served the county archery community since around 2000, providing a central source of news, competition information, records, governance documents and other important updates.

-Each club affiliated to DNAA is also entitled to send two representatives—typically the Club Secretary and Chairperson—to committee meetings, allowing clubs to take part in discussion and county decision-making.
+Every affiliated club may send two representatives to committee meetings, allowing clubs to participate in discussion and county decision-making.

 County AGM 2026